Skip to main content

 Decimal โ†” Fraction

-Use to convert a decimal to a reduced fraction, or a fraction to its decimal value.
-Handy for repeating decimals and quick conversions.
+Use to convert a terminating decimal you type (finite digits) to a reduced fraction, or a fraction to its decimal value.
+Non-terminating decimals are only as exact as the digits you enter.

 Big Number